femiaf13/manatee-fitness/README.md

 - Maintain a recipe book of specific foods in specific quantities for easy re-use
 - Set goals for calorie consumption and macronutrients
 - See a visualization of your calorie consumption as a graph
+- Record your weight and have your progress graphed for you

 ## Privacy Policy